RomanNyschuk/RackMonkey-to-Device42-Migration/README.md

 ### Requirements
 -----------------------------
-    * python 2.7.x
+    * python 3.6 and above
-    * MySQLdb (which you can install with sudo pip install MySQL-python
+    * pymysql (you can install it with pip install pymysql)

 ### Usage
 -----------------------------